rjsf-team/react-jsonschema-form/docs/usage/widgets.md

 ### String formats

-The built-in string field also supports the JSONSchema `format` property, and will render an appropriate widget by default for the following string formats:
+The built-in string field also supports the JSON Schema `format` property, and will render an appropriate widget by default for the following string formats:

 - `email`: An `input[type=email]` element is used;
 - `uri`: An `input[type=url]` element is used;